prehensile/cv/cv.md

 ## *Technologist, developer, interaction designer.*
 ### skype: [prhnsl.henry][21] // me@prehensile.co.uk // [\@prehensile][1]

-In the decade or so that I've been working in digital, I've made websites, games, 3D environments, toys and mobile apps.
+In the decade-plus that I've been working in digital, I've made websites, games, 3D environments, toys and mobile apps.
 I've experimented with digital storytelling (resulting in a [BAFTA nomination][12]), language processing, binaural audio, Twitter bots and edge-cases of computer vision and speech recognition.
 I've also done a lot of design, concepting and pitching and have lead the odd technical team.
 Way back in the mists of time I trained in video & audio production and I'm fairly handy with a soldering iron.

 I speak semi-frequently about the things that I've made and what I've learned by making them; most often at [Dorkbot][2].
 Recent appearances include [Bees in a Tin][4], [Hack Circus][5] and [Playful][22].
 In September 2014, I exhibited work at [The New Sublime][23], part of Brighton Digital Festival.

 More information at [prehensile.co.uk][6] and my [Linkedin profile][7].

 ### Skills
 Expert in Python, Objective-C/Cocoa Touch for iOS and Actionscript.
 Skilled in HTML/Javascript/CSS, with some C++ (mostly openFrameworks), Java & Processing.
 Comfortable hacking with web-facing APIs and fluent in XML, JSON, OAuth, REST etc. I know my way around a *nix command line, and frequently tinker with VPSs in various parts of The Cloud.
-Familiar with Arduino and basic electronics; Raspberry Pi and Docker are my new favourite things.
+Familiar with Arduino and basic electronics; Raspberry Pi, Docker and Kubernetes are my current favourite things.

 ### Recent Work
 #### BBC R&D
 For the last 18 months or so, I've been working in the Internet Research and Future Services department of [BBC R&D][25].
 The project itself isn't yet public, but my work on it has ranged across prototyping iOS apps, helping to define a scalable cloud infrastructure for content analysis and experimentation with generation and interrogation of knowledge graphs.

 #### Pastcards
-A recent side-project, [Pastcards][28] is an idea that was too good to not implement.
+A recent side-project, [Pastcards][28] is an idea that was too good not to implement.
 Partly a reaction to the ephemeral nature of social photos, partly a way to get nice surprises through the post.
 I have written in detail about the motivations for the project on [Medium][29].

 ### Greatest Hits
 [Launchball][18], a game with over 10 million plays...
-[Malcolm Tucker: The Missing Phone][13], the first app to be nominated for a TV BAFTA... a contribution to Björk's [*Biophilia*][14], the first app to be [inducted into MoMA's permanent collection][26]... a [giant talking throne][10] for Kensington Palace... a [(very) short story generator][27] in collaboration with [Dora García][9]... a [pareidolic bot][31] which looks for almost-faces in The Cloud... consulting on creative technology for theatre companies Shunt and Coney... the [Mimeomorphs][32], a collection of Twitter bots which learn language from a human mentor...
-[Unintended Consequences][30], written as a talk for a conference that failed to happen.
+[Malcolm Tucker: The Missing Phone][13], the first app to be nominated for a TV BAFTA... a contribution to Björk's [*Biophilia*][14], the first app to be [inducted into MoMA's permanent collection][26]... a [giant talking throne][10] for Kensington Palace... a [(very) short story generator][27] in collaboration with [Dora García][9]... a [pareidolic bot][31] which looks for almost-faces in The Cloud... consulting on creative technology for theatre companies [Nigel\ &\ Louise][36] and [Coney][37]... the [Mimeomorphs][32], a collection of Twitter bots which learn language from a human mentor... conference talks about [mysterious radio stations][35] and [empathy at scale][30].

 \pagebreak